Lekensteyn/pdf.js-wiki/Style-Guide.md

 ```

 ## Variables

-Variables must be defined only once within a function scope.
-Preferably at the top of the function.
+Variables must be defined only once within a function scope, preferably at the top of the function.

 ## Classes
 The standard way of creating classes in PDF.js is the following.
 Please note that by class we mean an object that is class-like.
 Also, note the naming of all anonymous functions.